Brake Repair, Service, and Inspections in San Antonio, TX

 Auto Service Experts Brake Shop

 For top quality, reliable brake repair in San Antonio, trust your vehicle to the specialists at Auto Service Experts.
-Our ASE Certified Master Technicians have been specializing in automotive braking systems for over 20 years.
+Our ASE-certified master technicians have specialized in automotive braking systems for over 20 years.
 We use only high quality & OEM parts to ensure lasting performance and safety, and back our work with a complete warranty on parts and labor.

-Your vehicle’s brakes are integral to the safety of you and your family and are one of the most important automotive systems to monitor and service regularly.
-Without proper maintenance and timely repair, the wear and tear on your car brakes can increase the time and distance required to stop your vehicle in an emergency.
+Your vehicle’s braking system is integral to the safety of you and your family and are one of the most important automotive systems to monitor and service regularly.
+Without proper maintenance and timely repair, the wear and tear can increase the time and distance required to stop your vehicle in an emergency.
 Routine maintenance also helps avoid more serious repairs in the future.
 Having the pads replaced at recommended intervals can prevent damage to rotors and save money in the long run.
 Having a brake inspection by a certified mechanic at regular intervals also helps to catch minor problems before they become larger ones.

 Brake Job by Auto Service experts Mechanic

-ASE Certified automotive technician Roman Oliveras performs brake service at our complete automotive service center.
-This video highlights Roman replacing the pads and rotors in order to restore reliable, smooth vehicle stopping power
+ASE Certified automotive technician Roman Oliveras replaces pads and rotors in order to restore reliable, smooth vehicle stopping power.

 Our professional mechanics are committed to providing exceptional service at affordable prices.

-When having your brakes serviced, it is important to be aware of the major difference in the quality of different brake pads.
-Budget brake pads may be cheaper upfront but are not a good investment over the long term.
+When having your brakes serviced, it is essential to be aware of the significant difference in quality between various pads.
+Budget pads may be cheaper upfront but are not a good investment over the long term.
 This is because you will have to pay for the labor every time they wear out.
-Brake pads which will last you three years are a much better investment than cheaper ones which will have to be replaced every year.
-Higher quality pads also offer better stopping power, quieter braking, and less brake dust.
+Pads that last three years are a much better investment than cheaper ones, which will need to be replaced annually.
+Higher-quality pads also offer better stopping power, quieter braking, and less dust.

-Many of our brake pad replacements feature CarQuest Wearever pads which are specially engineered to provide exceptional stopping power, extended lifetime performance of your vehicle’s brakes, and cleaner wheels.
+Many of our brake pad replacements feature CarQuest Wearever pads, which are specially engineered to provide exceptional stopping power, extended lifetime performance, and cleaner wheels.
 These ceramic and semi-metallic formulated pads are designed for quiet, smooth, and consistent braking, and are backed by a limited lifetime warranty.
-If you are unsure which are the best pads to use for your specific vehicle and driving conditions, call and speak with one of our friendly automotive consultants- we are always happy to help!
+If you are unsure which pads are best for your specific vehicle and driving conditions, call and speak with one of our friendly automotive consultants – we are always happy to help!

-Most people know that brake problems are a major safety concern.
-If the event of brake failure, you won’t be able to stop the vehicle and may crash.
-Did you know that other important safety systems rely on proper braking system operation as well?
-Brake problems also affect the stability control, traction control, and anti-lock brakes systems.
+Most people are aware that brake problems pose a significant safety concern.
+In the event of failure, you won’t be able to stop the vehicle and may crash.
+Did you know that other important safety systems also rely on the proper operation of the braking system?
+This system affects the functioning of the stability control, traction control, and anti-lock brake systems.

-Disc brakes are made up of the rotors (also called discs), calipers, and brake pads.
+Disc brakes are composed of rotors (also known as discs), calipers, and pads.
 Rotors are connected to the wheel.
-When you push on the brake pedal, pressure is transferred to the brake pads inside the caliper on either side of the rotor.
-Pressure from the brake pads slows the rotation of the rotors, which slows the wheels and eventually stops the vehicle.
+When you press the brake pedal, pressure is transferred to the pads inside the caliper, located on either side of the rotor.
+Pressure from the pads slows the rotation of the rotors, which slows the wheels and eventually stops the vehicle.

-Brake pads are designed with friction material designed to slow the rotor when pressure is applied.
-As this material wears away, the metal beneath it begins to contact the rotor and stopping power is decreased.
+Pads are designed with friction material that slows the rotor when pressure is applied.
+As this material wears away, the metal beneath it begins to contact the rotor, resulting in decreased stopping power.
 When the pads need to be replaced, you will hear a screeching or whining noise.
-Replacing the pads when recommended helps to prevent damage to the rotors and ensures that you are able to stop your car in an emergency situation.
+Replacing the pads when recommended helps prevent damage to the rotors and ensures you can stop your car in an emergency situation.

 Rotors need to be machined (resurfaced) or replaced periodically as they become warped, cracked, or scratched.
-They may also wear down below factory specifications and not have enough material left to make contact with the brake pads.
-In this situation rotor replacements are required.
-Rotors should always be inspected at the time of service.
-New brake pads on bad rotors will not provide adequate performance.
-The price of new rotors has gone down significantly and it is now often more cost effective to replace rotors than to resurface them.
+They may also wear down below factory specifications, leaving insufficient material to make contact with the pads.
+In this situation, rotor replacements are required.
+Rotors should always be inspected during service.
+New pads on bad rotors will not provide adequate performance.
+The price of new rotors has decreased significantly, and it is now often more cost-effective to replace them than to resurface.

 Brake Inspections

-If brake failure occurs while you are driving it is a terrifying experience!
-Routine brake inspections can ensure that it never comes to that.
-Most people know that if you hear a squealing or chirping noise when you slow the vehicle, it is time for brake service.
-This sound is usually caused by a metal tab which is built into the brake pad and serves as an early warning indicator that it is time for a brake pad replacement.
+If brake failure occurs while you are driving, it is a terrifying experience!
+Routine inspections can ensure that it never comes to that.
+Most people know that if they hear a squealing or chirping noise when slowing the vehicle, it’s time for service.
+This sound is usually caused by a metal tab built into the pad, which serves as an early warning indicator that it is time for replacement.
 If the pads have worn away completely, you may hear a grinding noise caused by the metal beneath the pad grinding against (and damaging) the rotor.

-There are several other important components in an automotive braking system which can also become loose, damaged, or fail over time.
+There are several other important components in the system that can also become loose, damaged, or fail over time.
 If you hear a “chattering” sound, it may be caused by a loose component (such as a pad or caliper) and should be diagnosed immediately to avoid complete brake failure.
-If a component completely brakes off, you may not be able to stop your vehicle.
+If a component completely breaks off, you may not be able to stop your vehicle.

-Any time you notice anything unusual while braking, take your vehicle to a trustworthy local auto repair shop for an inspection.
-Signs of brake problems include a decline in performance, strange noises, a brake pedal which is very hard to push in, or a soft/spongy brake pedal.
-The best way to minimize component damage and avoid safety issues is to follow the manufacturer’s service schedule and have routine brake inspections at the recommended intervals.
-Auto Service Experts certified brake mechanics thoroughly inspect all major braking system components every time we perform any brake service.
-By ensuring that all components are in proper operating condition, we are able to back our brake jobs with a full 3 Year/36,000 Mile Warranty on Parts and Labor.
+Any time you notice anything unusual while braking, take your vehicle to a trustworthy shop for an inspection.
+Signs of brake problems include a decline in performance, unusual noises, a brake pedal that is very hard to push in, or a soft and spongy pedal.
+The best way to minimize component damage and avoid safety issues is to follow the manufacturer’s service schedule and have routine inspections at the recommended intervals.
+Auto Service Experts’ certified mechanics thoroughly inspect all major system components every time we perform service.
+By ensuring that all components are in proper operating condition, we can back our repairs with a full 3-year/36,000-mile warranty on Parts and Labor.

 Following a few driving and brake service/maintenance tips helps prevent major repair due to unnecessary damage to the system.
 See our Auto Repair Blog for helpful advice on this topic and much more!
 Watch the video on this page for information on System Operation and Importance of Routine Service!